weishiuchang/writeups/onprem-istio/README.md

 # echo '172.18.100.0 helloworld.fireflyclass.com' >> /etc/hosts
 ```

-We created a Deployment using Google's simple webpage that just returns some plain text and listens on 8080.
+We used Google's simple webpage that just returns some plain text and listens on 8080.
 The Service exposes it as port 80 while the Ingress maps the hostname `helloworld.fireflyclass.com` to that backend Service.
-The `/etc/hosts` just gives us a pseudo-dns lookup for `helloworld.fireflyclass.com`
+The `/etc/hosts` just gives us a pseudo-dns lookup for `helloworld.fireflyclass.com`.

 ```bash
 # curl -v http://helloworld.fireflyclass.com